PeruData/ENAHO/README.md

 # ENAHO-1997-2017

 Instructions:
-1. Retrieve raw data from Peru's National Institute of Informatics and Statistics (in Spanish "INEI") using the python program "Scrap Enaho.py" [requires Python 3]
+1. Retrieve raw data from Peru's National Institute of Informatics and Statistics (in Spanish "INEI") using the program "Scrap Enaho.py" [requires Python 3]
-2. Clean raw data using the Stata program "data creator.do" [requires Stata]
+2. Clean raw data using the program "data creator.do" [requires Stata]